Intercultural Communication Techniques

 - Avoid questions beginning with “why.”
 This approach can often provoke defensive feelings.

-Closed inquiries are questions which can be answered with a “yes,” “no,” or a simple fact.
+Closed inquiries are questions that can be answered with a “yes,” “no,” or a simple fact.
 You may need to use this type of question when you need information that is important to the progress of the discussion or to file a report.
 This technique is used infrequently, however, as it offers no latitude for discussion, and people can get upset and defensive when forced into this type of response.

 Minimal encouragement is a technique which indicates to others that you are interested in what they have to say.
-Once you have asked a question, encourage the person to continue talking by employing a prompt which indicates you are listening and want him to continue.
+Once you have asked a question, encourage the person to continue talking by employing a prompt that indicates you are listening and want him to continue.
 Minimal encouragement techniques include:

-- using words such as “and then?”, “uh hmm...”, and “right”
+- Using words such as “and then?”, “uh hmm...”, and “right”

-- repeating a few key words from a person’s previous statement
+- Repeating a few keywords from a person’s previous statement